Greece Moments Greece Moments

 Hamlet of Kochylos with the striking Kastro Mountain

-A well-navigable gravel road leads almost up to the top of the castle ruins, where the white church of Panagia Faneromeni shines.
-The view from up here of the bay of Ormos Korthiou and the Aegean Sea is simply magnificent!
+A well-navigable gravel road leads almost all the way up to the castle ruins, where the white church of Panagia Faneromeni gleams.
+The view from up here over the bay of Ormos Korthiou and the Aegean Sea is simply magnificent!

 ormos korthiou andros griechenland